 But let’s rewind.
 There is a video game development studio called BioWare.
 BioWare crafted a lot of highly regarded games over the past 17 years.
 Games considered classics.
 And things that are classics tend to amass followers--followers both vocal and passionate about their experience with those classics.

 BioWare’s audience takes ownership of its experiences with BioWare games.
 There was Baldur’s Gate and Neverwinter Nights.
 Knights of the Old Republic and Jade Empire.
 Dragon Age and, of course, Mass Effect.
 You’ve heard these names before, even if you’ve never played them.
 They’re applauded in forums.
 They’re given spotlight in opinion columns.
-And if they’re discussed in a comments thread, another commenter inevitably threatens to reinstall one of those games for a second, third, or
+And if they’re discussed in a comments thread, another commenter inevitably threatens to reinstall one of those games for a second, third, or nth playthrough.

 I’ve played through some of them.
 I’ve liked a few.
 Disliked others.
 But I’ve never felt a gut-wrenching need to second-guess the vision of BioWare’s leads, the so-called “BioWare Docs.”
 The once and future BioWare Docs are Ray Muzyka and Greg Zeschuck, founders of BioWare in 1995 after graduating medical school together.
 (A third founding BioWare Doc, Augustine Yip, left after they shipped their first game, Shattered Steel.)
 While I don’t think Muzyka and Zeschuck’s vision is flawless, I also respect the flaws and missteps of artists and visionaries, and I accept mistakes as part of the artistic process.

 So, when Shepard died at the end of Mass Effect 3, a vocal minority of BioWare’s audience indeed got vocal.
 Wrong, they shouted.
 It shouldn’t end, they said.
-And if it ends, they conceded, it shouldn’t end
+And if it ends, they conceded, it shouldn’t end like this.

 That’s what happens when players attach to a character in a trilogy five years in the making.
 A player gets notably upset when things end.
 Sure, there are plenty of opportunities for Shepard to “die” in the video game sense of the word.
 Bullets, lasers and grenades fly to and fro, from the opening titles to the closing credits.
 Death is everywhere.
 I can hear the pulsing, bloodshot you-died soundtrack in my ears even now.